garrandall/popular-music-data/tracks/the-purple-people-eater-meets-the-witch-doctor-joe-south.md

 With the craziest beat
 This side of Mars

-They went a-
+They went
-(Oooh eee
+(Oh ee
-Oooh ah ah
+Oh ah ah
 Ting tang
 Walla walla bing bang)